otagobioinformaticsspringschool/2022-obss-day4/_episodes/04-taxonomy-assignment.md

 {: .challenge}

 Now you are done.
 Save and close the file.
-Make the script executable and run it on the command line.
+Then run it on the command line.

 ```
-chmod a+x classify_sintax.sh
+bash classify_sintax.sh

-./classify_sintax.sh
 ```

 ###